A great, stylish watch doesn’t have to be expensive. I’ve collected a few of what I think are the best watches under $1000.

 I don’t recommend that you buy 150, but one or two, or maybe three or four, would be fun!
 And these companies make nice timepieces for women as well, so if you get in trouble, buy one for your wife.
 That saved my ass many times!

 This is a brand you might not be familiar with, but a lot of watch enthusiasts know and love it.
 It was started by George Fox, who designs most of the models, and is involved in almost every aspect of the manufacturing.
-I have several NFW watches, and below left is a one of the special models he designed in honor of the Army Special Forces.
+I have several NFW watches and included some of my favorites below:

 George is a tireless supporter of our military vets, and often gives a percentage of sales of specialty watches to their organizations.
 The company offers a variety of styles, but most are rugged dive or military style watches.
 NFW offers both automatic and quartz models and they’re great watches for under $1000.